OHDSI/BookOfOhdsi-2ndEdition/representation/vocabularies.md

 | Observation | SNOMED                                         | Others                                             | None at this point          |
 | Visit       | CMS Place of Service, ABMT, NUCC               | SNOMED, HCPCS, CPT4, UB04                          | None at this point          |

-: "Finding site of" relationship {#tbl-part-chapter-shorttableterm}
+: List of vocabularies to utilize for Standard/non-standard/classification concept assignments. {#tbl-part-chapter-shorttableterm}

 ### Concept Codes